Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ### Candy Barre

 Joel: Hehey, Candy's here.
-And joinin' right here today!, Okay, what do you think?
+And joinin' right here today!
+Sup, buddy?, Okay, what do you think?
 I know it's messy here, but uh.. yeah.
+Thancc for coming with us here, and enjoy the game.

 ### Mile Stone